kam3nev/hpc_thoughts/content/posts/falsesharing.md

 #### Starting at modified

 * If a **modified** cache line is read from or written to by the local core, we can use the content and state remains **modified**.
-* If a second core wants to read from a cache line marked as **modified** in the first core, then the first core must send the cache line to the second core and mark the cache line as **shared**.
+* If a second core wants to read from a cache line marked as **modified** in the first core (in cache lingo, *hit on a modified cache line*, HITM), then the first core must send the cache line to the second core and mark the cache line as **shared**.
 The cache line also needs to go over the bus into the associated addresses in main memory (to ensure coherency).
-* If a second core wants to write to a cache line marked as **modified** in the first core, then the first core sends over the cache line (as above, including sending the cache line to main memory) and marks it locally as invalid.
+* If a second core wants to write to a cache line marked as **modified** in the first core (HITM), then the first core sends over the cache line (as above, including sending the cache line to main memory) and marks it locally as invalid.

-The communication needed in the latter two cases can lead to slowdowns.
+The communication needed in the latter two cases can lead to considerable slowdowns, and is precisely what is meant by "false sharing".

 #### Starting at shared